Unincorporated Far West Area

-The Unincorporated Far West Region is an unincorporated area in the Far West region of New South Wales, Australia.
+The Unincorporated Far West Area is an unincorporated area in the Far West region of New South Wales, Australia.
 The area is one of only two areas in New South Wales that are not part of any local government area (the other is Lord Howe Island).
 The region includes several small towns including Tibooburra, Milparinka and Silverton.
-Silverton and Tibooburra have village councils.
-The region surrounds Broken Hill, but does not include it, which is in the separate City of Broken Hill local government area.
+Silverton and Tibooburra have non-government village committees.
+The region includes some parts of Broken Hill, but not the city centre, which is in the separate City of Broken Hill local government area.
+It is the only local government area in Australia to have two time zones.

 The region has an area of 93299 km2 which is slightly larger than Hungary and smaller than South Korea.